pujols/OSU_CSE_3521_2021AU/HW_2_Porgramming_Set/HW_2_Programming/Readme.md

 ## Submission instructions

-* Due date and time: October 12st (Monday), 11:59 pm ET
+* Due date and time: October 12st (Tuesday), 11:59 pm ET

+* Expected time commitment: 10 hrs

 * Carmen submission:
-Submit a .zip file named `name.number.zip` (e.g., `chao.209.zip`) with the following files
+Submit one .zip file named HW2_programming_name_number.zip (e.g., HW2_programming_chao_209.zip), which contains
   - your completed python script `DR.py` (for dimensionality reduction - Question 1)
   - your completed python script `LR.py` (for linear regression - Question 2)
   - your 6 generated results for Question 1: `MNIST_2.png`, `Swiss_Roll_2.png`, `toy_data_2.png`, `Results_MNIST_2.npz`, `Results_Swiss_Roll_2.npz`, and `Results_toy_data_2.npz`.
   - your 4 generated results for Question 2: `linear_1.png`, `quadratic_2.png`, `Results_linear_1.npz`, and `Results_quadratic_2.npz`
+  - a `collaboration.txt` which lists with whom you have discussed the homework (see more details below).

 * Collaboration: You may discuss the homework with your classmates.
 However, you need to write your own solutions and submit them separately.
-In your submission, you need to list with whom you have discussed the homework.
-Please list each classmate’s name and name.number (e.g., Wei-Lun Chao, chao.209) as a row at the end of `LR.py` and `DR.py`.
+In your submission, you need to list with whom you have discussed the homework in a .txt file `collaboration.txt`.
+Please list each classmate’s name and name.number (e.g., Wei-Lun Chao, chao.209) as a row in the .txt file.
 That is, if you discussed with two classmates, your .txt file will have two rows.
-Please consult the syllabus for what is and is not acceptable collaboration.
+If you did not discuss with your classmates, just write "no discussion" in `collaboration.txt`.
+Please consult the syllabus for what is and is not an acceptable collaboration.

 ## Implementation instructions